Sally Benson: Junior Miss

-Junior Miss was published by Doubleday in 1941.
-This collection of her stories from The New Yorker was adapted by Jerome Chodorov and Joseph Fields into a successful play that same year.
+Junior Miss, a collection of short stories focused on a young teen named Judy Graves and originally appearing in The New Yorker, was published by Random House in 1941.
+Benson's collection was adapted by Jerome Chodorov and Joseph Fields into a successful play that same year.
 Directed by Moss Hart, Junior Miss ran on Broadway from 1941 to 1943.
 In 1945, the play was adapted as the film Junior Miss with George Seaton directing Peggy Ann Garner in the lead role.
-The Junior Miss radio series, starring Barbara Whiting, was broadcast weekly on CBS in 1949.
+The Junior Miss radio series, which originally featured Shirley Temple but later starred Barbara Whiting, was broadcast on CBS in the 1940s and early ‘50s.